Software Testing with Large Language Models: Survey, Landscape, and Vision: Challenges and Opportunities

-From one point of view, some propose techniques can be applicable to other types of software.
-For example, in the paper proposed for testing deep learning libraries \cite{19fuzzDeepLearningLibraries}, since it proposes techniques for generating the diversified, complicated and human-like DL programs, the authors state that the approach can be easily extended to test software systems from other application domains, e.g., compilers, interpreters, database systems, SMT solvers, and other popular libraries.
-And we also notice there are exploration about using LLM for database testing in a technical blog \cite{DatabaseTest}, which can generate an equivalent SQL based on the Ternary Logic Partitioning (TLP) principle to help derive the test oracle.
+From one point of view, some proposed techniques can be applied to other types of software.
+For example, in the paper proposed for testing deep learning libraries \cite{19fuzzDeepLearningLibraries}, since it proposes techniques for generating diversified, complicated, and human-like DL programs, the authors state that the approach can be easily extended to test software systems from other application domains, e.g., interpreters, database systems, and other popular libraries.
+More than that, there are already studies that focus on universal fuzzing techniques \cite{166Fuzz4allUniversalFuzzing,141AugmentingGreyboxFuzzing} which are designed to be adaptable and applicable to different types of test inputs and software.

-From other point of view, other types of software can also benefit from the capabilities of LLMs.
-For example, for Web applications, the LLMs can generate test inputs such as HTTP requests, form inputs, and data payloads to test the functionality, security, and performance of web applications.
-For network protocols, the LLMs can generate network traffic and protocol messages to test the robustness of network protocols, which can include testing communication between different network components, handling of error and edge cases, and adherence to protocol specifications.
-For IoT devices, the LLMs can generate test inputs and commands to test device communication, sensor data processing, firmware updates, and integration with other systems.